echemdb/unitpackage/doc/usage/unitpackage.md

 The main resource is named according to the CSV filename.
 The units provided in that resource describe the data within that CSV.

-The included `InternalResource`, is created once the data is loaded.
+The included `MutableResource`, is created once the data is loaded.
 In case of tabular data, a pandas dataframe resource is created.
-The dataframe is directly accessible from the entry and shows the data from the `InternalResource`.
+The dataframe is directly accessible from the entry and shows the data from the `MutableResource`.
 Upon loading the data, both the numbers and units in the CSV and pandas dataframe are identical.

 ```{code-cell} ipython3